ricsam/enstore/server/README.md

   start --port 3000 --users /app/users.json --uploads-dir /app/uploads
 ```

-This starts EnStore inside a container listening on port 3000 (mapped to 8080 on the host).
+This starts Enstore inside a container listening on port 3000 (mapped to 8080 on the host).

 ---